 I decided to flat line, or back, the front piece of my pillow with a layer of quilting flannel.
 I think this makes the pillow softer and also helps keep the front smooth by making it thicker.
 You can stitch the two layers together in the seam allowance or just hold them together with pins.

 I inserted an invisible zipper, 20″-22″ navy blue, along the short end near Pluto.
-I referenced one of my sewing books, Reader’s Digest Complete Guide to Sewing.
-It has nice clear pictures.
+I referenced one of my sewing books, Reader’s Digest Complete Guide to Sewing, but you can also find tutorials and videos online if you search how to put in an invisible zipper.

 Once the zipper was inserted, I put right sides of the pillow together and stitched around the pillow along the seam lines.
 Make sure to open your zipper before doing this so you can then flip the pillow right side out through the zipper hole.